tylerlong/glip-hubot-x/README.md

     ./bin/hubot -a shell -n xia

-Then you can talk to Xia via terminal.
+Then you can talk to Xia via terminal:

 ```shell
 ➜  glip-hubot-xia git:(master) ./bin/hubot -a shell -n xia